maherkhan-builds/AI-Companion-for-Elderly/README.md

 - Predictive support: suggests help based on habits (missed meds, unusual inactivity)
 - Smart home integration prompts (lights, temperature, routines) for comfort and safety

-## Why This Can’t Be Done in ChatGPT
+## Why This Requires a Purpose-Built App

-This experience requires persistent user preferences, routine scheduling, smart-home triggers, and safe family linkage across sessions.
-ChatGPT can chat, but it can’t reliably manage reminders, integrate with calendars or devices, or maintain a consistent caregiver-style companion experience with privacy controls.
+General AI tools work in isolated conversations, but this experience depends on continuity, routines, and trusted context over time.
+A dedicated app can persist user preferences, manage schedules, connect with devices and calendars, and operate with family-safe controls—creating a reliable, caregiver-style experience that conversational AI alone isn’t designed to provide.

 ## Who This Is For